4 new restaurants set to open in downtown Charleston; Harris Teeter opens in West Ashley

 1st Place, a concept from Republic Development and Management Group, will open in the spring at 570 King St., next to sister businesses Bourbon N' Bubbles cocktail bar and Mexican sushi restaurant MESU.

-It will offer more than 20 screens and 70 seats for game-viewing.
+It will have more than 20 screens and 70 seats for game-viewing.
 On days with fewer games, the bar will feature live music with a pool table in the back.

 The menu will include staples such as chicken wings and sandwiches as well as local seafood and other items.